Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 2. What species are potentially involved?

 HPAI has been identified in seabirds globally with almost one hundred species affected to date.
 For Antarctica, gulls and skuas appear to be the most at risk species.
 Mammals can catch HPAI also.
 Although there are risks to humans, that risk is low and can be mitigated by staying away from wildlife, from wildlife colonies or nesting areas and for taking precautions while in the field or by closing sites with wildlife so that people remain away from any possible infected species or sites.
-Fur seals and sea lions are vulnerable to HPAI with recent outbreaks recorded in those mammals with high mortality rates.
-Penguins and albatross are at risk too.

 3. What are the signs of HPAI?

 Birds can easily catch avian influenza from each other.
 The virus spreads rapidly and results in high mortality rates.
 So, if there are several dead birds in any one location, it may be an indication that the virus is present.
 Not all infected birds appear sick.
 However, some signs to look for in birds are: nervousness; tremors; lack of coordination; swelling or redness around head, neck and eyes; lack of energy or movement; coughing, sneezing or gasping for air; diarrhea.
 If you are in Antarctica and you witness these unusual behaviors in birds, report this to your station manager and stay away from the birds.
-It is especially important not to touch or get close even to a dead bird as the virus can be transferred through contact with an infected carcass and bird feces/excrement for a period of time after the death of the animal.
+It is especially important not to touch or get close even to a dead bird as the virus can be transferred through contact with an infected carcass, bird feces/excrement and feathers for a period of time after the death of the animal.

 4. What can program’s do now?